smartcomputerlab/IoT-GreenIT-and-COMPAS-2024/README.md

 To work practically with low power aspects of IoT you need actual development kits based on low power IoT boards/SoCs.
 Here, we provide you with two types of IoT boards based on RISC-V and ARM SoCs, namely ESP32C3 and ARM-M0.
-The IoT DevKits integrate these boards and offer a large number of interfaces and autonomous power sources such as battery, super-capacitors, and solar cells.
+The IoT DevKits integrate these boards and offer a large number of interfaces and autonomous power sources such as batteries, super-capacitors, and solar cells.

+The first IoT DevKit integrates an ESP32C3 (RISC-V) SoC and several wireless links such as WiFi, BT, and LoRa for long range communication.